NiklausMeier/HB_CE_microsimulation/README.md

 •	**05A_univariate_sensitivity_analysis.R:** This script executes the deterministic model while altering individual parameters based on their probabilistic distributions.
 •	**05B_analyze_ univariate_sensitivity_analysis.Rmd:** This script creates a word file analyzing the most important output of the univariate sensitivity analysis.
 •	**06A_scenarios.R:** This script executes the deterministic model while altering individual parameters in a range and at intervals that are defined by the user to evaluate various scenarios.
 •	**06B_analyze_scenarios.Rmd:** This script creates a word file analyzing the most important output of the scenario analysis.
+•	**07A_decision_rules.R:** This script uses the probabilistic microsimulation model as the basis for finding optimal individualized treatment as decision rules.
+•	**07B_analyze_decision_rules.Rmd:** This script creates a word file showing the results of the decision rules.
+•	**08A_decision_rules_sc1.R:** This script runs scenario 1 for the decision rules - death as random event.
+•	**08B_decision_rules_sc2.R:** This script runs scenario 2 for the decision rules - automatic treatment success.
+•	**08C_analyze_decision_rules_scenarios.Rmd:** This script creates a word file showing the results of the decision rule scenarios.

 These scripts, rather than duplicating the code for the model across the scripts, run a set of (mostly) identical functions, which contain the actual code that runs the model.
 This means that if the functions are altered, all of the scripts for the running of the model will be running this altered function, and the code does not need to be modified in multiple places.